The Meghalaya Odyssey - A Complete Travel Guide to Jaintia Hills

 Meghalaya, a north-eastern state in India consists of Garo Hills, Khasi Hills and Jaintia Hills.
 The Hills are named such based on the ethnic tribes that resides in these regions.
 While most places to visit in Meghalaya – Shillong, Mawphlang, Cherrapunjee, Mawlynnong and Mawsynram lie in the Khasi Hills, Jaintia Hills too has some beautiful spots worth visiting.
 In our last blog we wrote about Dawki, Shnongpdeng and adventure sports on Umngot River.
 Both Dawki and Shnongpdeng are actually part of Jaintia hills and it is the beautiful Umngot river that divides Jaintia and Khasi Hills.
 After our visit to Dawki and overnight stay camping at Shnongpdeng, we headed to towards places to visit in Jaintia Hills.

-In this ninth article of the series, The Meghalaya Odyssey, we will detail out various places to visit in Jaintia Hills - the eastern part of Meghalaya and recommendations on stay options.
-If you have missed out on our previous articles of the series, read them by clicking on the links/ photos below:
+In this ninth article of the series - The Meghalaya Odyssey we will detail out various places to visit in Jaintia Hills - the eastern part of Meghalaya and recommendations on stay options.

 The Jaintia Hills or the eastern section of Meghalaya is further divided into: Western Jaintia Hills having its headquarters in Jowai and Eastern Jaintia Hills having its headquarters in Khliehriat.
 Jowai is the biggest town in the Jaintia hills and hence is an administrative center of government offices, hospitals, banks and educational institutions.
 The Dawki-Jowai road is a National Highway (NH44) and is very scenic with beautiful wallpaper like landscapes and attractive countryside.
 The hills surrounding the road are of peculiar colors with brown, red and orange shades.
 Jaintia Hills is a land of limestone and coal mine owners and most of the minerals extracted is sold off to the neighboring country, Bangladesh via friendship gate at Tamabil.
 This part of the hills remain highly unexplored, hence the places to visit remain uncrowded.
 However, trekkers do explore the Jaintia Hills often owing to the many caves that this region possess.